vkamenar/implib-sdk/README.md

 ## Installation and Usage

 Unpack the ImpLib SDK release into any directory.
 Then launch ```build_libs.bat```.
-This batch file builds or rebuilds all the sample import libraries.
+This batch file builds or rebuilds all the sample import libraries: MSVCRT, Win32 and Win64 system API libraries.
 The building process may take several minutes to complete due to the large size of the sample files.

-The output libraries are stored into the ```lib``` subdirectory.
-Two import libraries are created for each input file: a regular import library including *original thunk* and a stripped version without *original thunk*.
+The output libraries are stored under the ```lib``` subdirectory.
+Two import libraries are created for each input file: a regular import library including *original thunk* and a "stripped" version without *original thunk*.
+The latter is stored into the ```stripped``` subdirectory.

 If you add new import library definitions or modify the sample files, just rerun ```build_libs.bat```.
 Only new or modified files will be recompiled.